open-contracting/standard/docs/schema/records_reference.md

 If the versioned release is not provided, third parties can generate it by processing the record's releases according to the [merging](merging) reference.

 The following example displays a single field's [versioned values](merging.md#versioned-values).
-This shows that the amount changed between the planning stage and the tender stage, while the currency did not.
+This shows that the amount changed between the tender stage and a tender amendment while the currency did not.

 ```{jsoninclude} ../examples/merging/versioned.json
 :jsonpointer: /records/0/versionedRelease/tender/value